Gilgai

-A gilgai is a small, ephemeral lake formed from a depression in the soil surface in expanding clay soils.
-Additionally, the term "gilgai" is used to refer to the overall micro-relief in such areas, consisting of mounds and depressions, not just the lakes themselves.
+A gilgai is a small, ephemeral lake formed from a surface depression in expanding clay soils.
+Gilgai is also used to refer to the overall micro-relief in such areas, consisting of mounds and depressions.
 The name comes from an Australian Aboriginal word meaning small water hole.
-These pools are commonly a few metres across and less than 30 cm deep, however in some instances they may be several metres deep and up to 100 m across.
-Gilgais are found worldwide wherever cracking clay soils and pronounced wet and dry seasons are present.
-Gilgais are also called "melonholes, crabholes, hogwallows or puff and shelf formations".
+The pools are commonly a few metres across and less than 30 cm deep but, in some instances, they may be several metres deep and up to 100 m across.
+Gilgais are found worldwide wherever there are cracking clay soils and marked wet and dry seasons.
+Gilgais are also called melonholes, crabholes, hogwallows, or puff and shelf formations.

+Formation

-Gilgais are thought to form in vertisols through repeated cycles of swelling of the clay when wet and subsequent shrinkage upon drying.
-This action, known as argillipedoturbation, causes the soil to crack when dry and loose soil material then fills these cracks.
-When the soil swells upon subsequent re-wetting the soil pressure cannot be dispersed into the now-full cracks and the soil is forced sideways causing a mound to form between cracks and a depression to form at the location of the crack.
-The process is then further exaggerated by the depressions holding water and thus becoming wetter and swelling more than the mounds, causing even greater shrinkage and cracking.
-In addition, the cracks channel water deeply into the soil causing even greater swelling and subsequent cracking of the depression areas.
+Gilgais are thought to form in vertisols through repeated cycles of swelling when wet and subsequent shrinkage upon drying.
+That action, known as argillipedoturbation, causes the soil to crack when dry, allowing loose soil material to fill the cracks.
+When the soil swells upon subsequent re-wetting, the soil pressure cannot be dispersed into the now-full cracks and the soil is forced sideways causing a mound to form between cracks and a depression to form at the location of the crack.
+That process is then exaggerated as the depressions hold water and thus become wetter and swell more than the mounds, causing even greater shrinkage and cracking.
+In addition, the cracks channel water deeply into the soil, causing even greater swelling and subsequent cracking of the depression areas.
 Each cycle of swelling, shrinkage and cracking becomes more exaggerated and the landscape eventually becomes covered by a repeated pattern of mounds and depressions.
-The depressions hold surface water during the wet seasons.
+The depressions hold surface water during wet seasons.

+Distribution

-Australia has an abundance of cracking clay soils and a large areas dominated by very pronounced wet and dry seasons providing ideal circumstances for the formation of gilgais.
-Areas outside Australia that also have the necessary conditions for gilgai formation include central Russia and several parts of the United States, including South Dakota and Texas.
-Gilgais are structurally similar to the patterned ground of frigid regions, however periglacial soil polygons are formed by repeated freeze-thaw cycles rather than the soil moisture cycles that create gilgai.
+Australia has an abundance of cracking clay soils and large areas dominated by pronounced wet and dry seasons, providing ideal circumstances for gilgais to form.
+Central Russia and several parts of the United States, including South Dakota, Mississippi, and Texas also host the formations.
+Gilgais are structurally similar to the patterned ground of frigid regions, but periglacial soil polygons are formed instead, by repeated freeze-thaw cycles.